RevCent Functions Overview for Ecommerce Businesses

 - Functions with too many execution errors may be disabled.

-## Handler Wrapper
+## Function Handler

 ```javascript